stevechanieee/-2-GNUOctave/README.md

 https://octave.org/doc/v4.0.1/Matrices.html

-In contrast, in Python, matrices are a special case (i.e., not a first class object); hence, when working with matrices in Python (a.k.a.
+In contrast, in Python, matrices are a special case (i.e., perhaps, not a first class object); hence, when working with matrices in Python (a.k.a.
 Python matrices), the NumPy package (a scientific computing package that supports N-dimensional array objects) is often utilized.
-Likewise, in R, the function matrix() needs to be invoked and the arguments (e.g., m number of rows, n number of columns) need to be specified (i.e., not a first class object).
+Likewise, in R, the function matrix() needs to be invoked and the arguments (e.g., m number of rows, n number of columns) need to be specified (i.e., perhaps, not a first class object).

-In GNU Octave, ' is matrix transposition; this syntax is straightforward and intuitive.
-In R, the easiest way to effectuate matrix transposition is t().
-In Python 3, assuming theArray is defined, the easiest way to effectuate matrix transposition is [*zip(*theArray)].
+In GNU Octave, ' is matrix transposition; this syntax is quite straightforward and intuitive.
+In R, the easiest way to effectuate matrix transposition is, perhaps, t().
+In Python 3, assuming theArray is defined, the easiest way to effectuate matrix transposition is, perhaps, [*zip(*theArray)].

 Perhaps, GNU Octave can be construed as being more syntactically intuitive for ML.